If you’ve got one European long-distance hike on your bucket list, it’s probably the Tour du Mont Blanc. It was on mine, too.

 Ready to make it happen?

-This is a trek you should book early – at least two months out – to find secure space at the refuges.
+This is a trek you should book early – at least two months out – to find accommodation at the refuges.
 Yet it can be planned at the last minute for those who prefer camping.
 Autour du Mont Blanc is an easy-to-use website that helps plan daily stages.
 You can also reserve huts here.

 The views…the food…the marmots!
 The Tour du Mont Blanc delivers at every step.